wotbrew/relic/README.md

  [:extend [:fullname [str :firstname " " :lastname]]]
 ```

-Because relvars are just vectors, they just sort of lounge around being values.
-To put them to work to get a _relation_ we have to feed some data into our tables.
+Because views are just vectors, they just sort of lounge around being values.
+To put them to work we have to feed some data into relic.

 `relic` databases are boring clojure maps.
 Prepare yourself: